There is always a plaza in these old historical centers, full of people and things to see and do.

-When the kids run at them, the birds take flight, but soon, they drop to the ground and fight for whatever has been offered to them.
+When the kids run at them, the birds take flight, but soon, they drop back to the ground and fight for whatever has been offered to them.

-The plaza has been here since the 1500’s, when the first Cathedral in the New World was finished and Christianity was brought to the pagans who were subdued by swords and better technology.
+The plaza has been here since the 1500’s, when the first Cathedral in the New World was finished and Christianity was brought to pagans who were subdued by swords and better technology.

 I imagine kids were chasing pigeons, even in the 1500’s, and these benches were still occupied by tourists come to listen to Sunday Mass from the courtyard as Cathedral hymns flowed out the heavy iron doors like melodic waves.